The Story of

 For twenty years, my mind wandered through theater, writing, music, painting… yet within it lingered an empty space, a silent drawer, a loose shelf sheltering all those fragments of glass.

-Between green, blue, yellow, white, green or dark yellow, mixture of brown and orange, grey, sometimes even turquoise, the multiple nuances of these debris swollen by the waves colored my thoughts to assemble them into a mosaic spread between the abyss and the surface.
+Ranging from green, blue, yellow, white, deep green or amber, to blends of brown and orange, to grey and even turquoise, the countless shades of these wave‑tossed fragments colored my thoughts, gathering into a mosaic unfolding between the depths and the surface.

 The Turning Point

-I walked without purpose, listening to the tiny crackle of shells beneath my feet, scattered across a path of a thousand hues, when my gaze landed on a triangular shard—delicately polished, holding within it a metallic filament drawn like a square.
-Solid and unusual, this triangle, revealing a kind of skeleton, felt instantly familiar.
+I was walking without any particular purpose, listening to the tiny crackling of stray shells beneath my feet, scattered across a path of a thousand shades, when my eyes stopped on a triangular piece of glass.
+It was delicately polished and held within it a metallic filament woven into a square.
+Solid and unusual, this reinforced glass triangle, though lost among countless others, felt instantly familiar.

 What had seemed merely waste became a revelation.
 Transparent fragments, nearly invisible, patiently awaiting erosion: I began to admire their shapes and to listen quietly to what they had to say.

-In assembling them, the images appeared.
-For what reason—or what folly—did these glass bottles find themselves at the bottom of the seas?
-Perhaps a sailor in despair; a kiss in the heart of a storm; a fisherman and his solitude; a quarrel fueled by too much drink; a wedding upon the water; a breakup at the edge of a shore; a shipwreck; a message in a bottle—or, more plainly, our disregard for the Earth.
+It was while assembling them that the images began to appear; and one wonders, by what reason or unreason these glass bottles ended up on the ocean floor.
+Perhaps a lovesick or desperate sailor; a kiss in the heart of a storm; a fisherman and his solitude; a quarrel fed by too much alcohol; a wedding at sea; a breakup on a shoreline; a shipwreck; a message in a bottle, or, more simply, our failure to care for the Earth.

-A simple bottle sliding silently into the dark depths delivers its message as it touches the ocean floor, shattering to scatter the clues of its brief voyage.
-From this container, I began my quest for content.
+A simple bottle slipping into the dark depths delivers its message as it reaches the bottom, breaking apart to scatter the traces of its brief journey, from human hands to the realm of mermaids.
+From this container, my search for meaning began.

 And here, reality steps back—so that dream may begin.